xmtp/docs-xmtp-org/docs/pages/inboxes/user-consent/support-user-consent.md

 :::

-## Stream consent records in real-time - coming soon
+## Stream consent records in real-time

 Listen for real-time updates to consent records: